Hold-Krykke-BA/DBD/Assignment2/README.md

 #### 3. What are ideal use cases of HBase?
 *[Source](https://blog.cloudera.com/apache-hbase-dos-and-donts/#usecases)*
-Hbase is an ideal choice if there is a need for random, realtime read/write access to the data.
+Hbase is an ideal choice if there is a need for random, realtime read/write access to the data, even when the data amount is wast.
 HBase should be considered when:
 * Loading data by key
 * Searching data by key or range